denny/ShinyCMS-ruby/docs/Developers/Helpers.md

 ### From core plugin

 * MainSiteHelper    - useful methods for main site views - includes many of the helpers below
 * AdminAreaHelper   - useful methods for admin area views
 * ShinyMailerHelper      - useful methods for mailers

 * PluginHelper      - provides the `plugin_loaded?` method

 * DateHelper        - turns DateTime objects into human-readable dates and times
 * DiscussionHelper  - discussion-related settings and searches
-* ShinyElementHelper     - methods related to *Element models
+* ElementHelper     - provides `element_types` method, for populating drop-down menu

 * ShinyFeatureFlagHelper - check and enforce feature flags
 * ShinyPagingHelper      - methods to help with pagination
 * ShinySiteNameHelper    - provides the `site_name` method - included by MainSiteHelper and ShinyMailerHelper